Impact of the COVID-19 pandemic on basketball: Asia

 The 2019–20 Chinese Basketball Association season was suspended on 1 February 2020.
-However, China Basketball Association (CBA) chairman Yao Ming announced that the season will restart on 20 June, without spectators.
+On 4 June 2020 China Basketball Association (CBA) chairman Yao Ming announced that the season would resume on 20 June without spectators.

 On 14 February, FIBA ordered two qualifying games for the 2021 FIBA Asia Cup, Philippines vs Thailand in Quezon City, and Japan vs. China in Chiba to be postponed to a later date.
 This brought the postponed games to three, after FIBA earlier ordered the China vs. Malaysia game in Foshan to be postponed.
 Later that week, the Guam vs. Hong Kong game in Hagåtña was also postponed.

 The Korean Basketball League canceled its 2019–20 season on 24 March, after playing its last game on 29 February.
 This comes as the Women's Korean Basketball League canceled its season a week before.

 On 4 March, FIBA announced the cancellation of the 2019 FIBA Under-16 Asian Championship in Beirut and the 2019 FIBA Under-16 Asian Championship for Women in Canberra.
 It also postponed the 3x3 Olympic qualification tournament in Bangalore, and rescheduled the 2020 FIBA Asia 3x3 Cups in Changsha and the 2020 FIBA 3x3 Under-17 Asian Cup in Cyberjaya.

 The 2019–20 season of the Super Basketball League in Taiwan continued despite the outbreak.
-When the Taiwanese government shut down all publicly-controlled arenas on 19 March, the league contemplated of shutting down as well, but ended up on holding all of its games at the HaoYu Basketball Training Center.
-No less than 100 people are in the arena at any time.
+When the Taiwanese government shut down all publicly-controlled arenas on 19 March, the league contemplated shutting down as well, but ended up on holding all of its games at the Haoyu Basketball Training Center.
+No less than 100 people were allowed in the arena at any time.